-To the Shareholders and Board of Directors of Privatbanka, a.s.:
+To the Shareholder and Board of Directors of Privatbanka, a.s.:

-We have audited the accompanying separate financial statements of Privatbanka, a.s. (the "Bank"), which comprise the statement of financial position as at 31 December 2012, and the income statement, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Privatbanka, a.s. (the "Bank"), which comprise the statement of financial position as at 31 December 2013, and the income statement, statement of comprehensive income, statement of changes in shareholder's equity and cash flows statement for the year then ended, and a summary of significant accounting policies and other explanatory information.